 Another thing your brain dislikes is discomfort; it’s wired to seek pleasurable activities.

-For people who get a lot of joy out of swim training, it can be easy to become “addicted” to it, which can sometimes be enough of a motivator to work through the most dreary sessions.
+For people who enjoy swim training, it can be easy to become “addicted” to it, which can sometimes be enough of a motivator to work through the most dreary sessions.

-But not every athlete will treat an at-home training session as a pleasurable activity.
+However, only some athletes will treat an at-home training session as pleasurable.

-If you’re more comfortable training in the water, or with a coach, or using specific techniques or equipment, finding yourself in an uncomfortable environment will be the opposite of addicting — you’ll have to force yourself to do it.
+If you’re more comfortable training in the water, with a coach, or using specific techniques or equipment, finding yourself in an uncomfortable environment will be the opposite of addictive—you’ll have to force yourself to do it.

-In some situations, your discomfort may be to things you can’t always control, like temperature.
+Sometimes, your discomfort may be due to things you can’t always control, like temperature.

 As pro-cyclist Sonya Looney says, “Sure, you can do ‘hot cycling,’ but that will make you miserable.”